croweman/openapi-json-response-validator/csharp/README.md

 ## AssertThatResponseIsValid<a name="assert"></a>

-You will firstly need to successfully `Initialise` before you can call `ValidateResponse`.
+You will firstly need to successfully `Initialise` before you can call `AssertThatResponseIsValid`.

 ```c#
 using System;